Adam O'Connor: College career

-O'Connor played college football for the William & Mary Tribe from 2001–2005, redshirting his freshman season.
+O'Connor played college football for the William & Mary Tribe from 2001 to 2005, redshirting his freshman season.
 A defensive end for the Tribe, O'Connor recorded eight quarterback sacks in 2004, which led the Atlantic 10 Conference.
 He was named second-team All-Atlantic 10 and third-team FCS All-American that season.

 Professional career

-O'Connor was signed by the Carolina Panthers of the National Football League (NFL) on May 5, 2006 and was released on September 2; he signed to the team's practice squad the next day and was released on October 17.
+O'Connor was signed by the Carolina Panthers of the National Football League (NFL) on May 5, 2006, and was released on September 2; he signed to the team's practice squad the next day and was released on October 17.
 He was selected by the Hamburg Sea Devils of NFL Europe in the league's 2007 free agent draft; he played left tackle for the team, winning the 2007 World Bowl.
 He returned to the NFL, signing with the Minnesota Vikings on July 2, 2007, and was released following an injury on August 28.